LimpingNinja/age-homebrewery/README.md

-# FAGE Homebrewery
+# AGE Homebrewery
-FAGE Homebrewery is a tool for making Authentic lookin [A.G.E.
-Content](https://greenroninstore.com/collections/age-system) using a modified [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+AGE Homebrewery is a tool for making Authentic looking content for the AGE engine using a modified [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 This is forked from HomeBrewery's DND version - Check it out [here](https://homebrewery.naturalcrit.com).

 Installation guide is below pictures.